-NC FAST - North Carolina Families Accessing Services through Technology - was developed as a tool to improve the way eligibility was determined and benefits given for a whole spectrum of services, such as Food and Nutrition Services, Medicaid, Work First and Child Care.
+NC FAST – North Carolina Families Accessing Services through Technology – was developed as a tool to improve the way eligibility was determined and benefits given for a whole spectrum of services, such as Food and Nutrition Services, Medicaid, Work First and Child Care.
 The NC FAST program is designed to improve the way the N.C.
 Department of Health and Human Services (DHHS) and the 100 county departments of social services conduct business.
 Wake County economic services are in the midst of multiyear rollout of the NC FAST case management system.
 NC FAST introduces new technological tools and business processes that will enable staff to spend less time performing administrative tasks and more time assisting families.